Zoom-to-Inpaint: Image Inpainting with High-Frequency Details: Proposed method

-We train the entire framework jointly with the total loss $L=L_c+L_{SR}+L_r$.
-Please refer to \sect{sect:implementation} for details on hyperparameters.
+Note that the refinement network would not be able to learn from the HR labels if losses are only imposed on $X_r$.

-\subsection{Progressive Learning for Image Inpainting}
+\subsection{Progressive learning for image inpainting}

-In image inpainting, the training time until convergence tends to increase proportionally as invalid regions in masks become larger and increasingly difficult to fill in \cite{liu2018image}.
+In image inpainting, the training time until convergence tends to increase proportionally as invalid regions in masks become larger and increasingly more difficult to fill in \cite{liu2018image}.
 This is problematic if we want to refine at HR with the image enlarged by scale factor $s$, since the number of missing pixels would increase by $s^2$.
-Thus, we propose a progressive training strategy for inpainting, where we train the network in $N$ steps, from smaller masks to larger masks.
-We set $N=2$ in our experiments and train first with smaller random masks shown in the top row of \fig{fig:prog_masks}, then with larger random masks used in \cite{yu2018generative} shown in the bottom row of \fig{fig:prog_masks}.
-For generating the small masks, we modify the random mask generation algorithm in \cite{yu2018generative} as summarized in \tab{tab:mask}.
-This progressive learning strategy helps the framework to converge faster with the large masks.
+Thus, we propose a progressive learning strategy for inpainting, where we train the network in $N$ steps by increasing the size of masks at each $n$-th step, where $n=1, 2, ..., N$.
+We set $N=2$ in our experiments, where masks at $n=2$ are the same as random masks used in \cite{yu2018generative} and masks at $n=1$ are generated by modifying the random generation parameters of masks in \cite{yu2018generative} to produce smaller and more confined masks.
+Example masks are shown in \fig{fig:prog_masks} and a detailed configuration of the parameters is provided in the Appendix.

-\section{Experiment Results and Evaluation}
+Empirically, if our framework is trained directly on masks at $n=2$ without progressive learning, it takes 2M iterations to converge.
+With progressive learning, it takes 80K iterations to converge on masks at $n=1$ then only 1.2M iterations on masks at $n=2$.
+A mere addition of 80K iterations on $n=1$ drops the total number of iterations by $\sim40\%$.
+In the following sections, \textit{masks} denote masks at $n=1$ and \textit{large masks} denote masks at $n=2$.

-In this section, we evaluate our results, compare them to other inpainting methods, and demonstrate the effectiveness of the components in our framework via ablation studies.
+\section{Experiment results and evaluation}

-\subsection{Implementation Details}
+\subsection{Implementation details}